Rotator Cuff Tear Symptoms and Diagnosis

 The following examples are for information purposes only.
 We highly recommend seeing a sports injury professional or Doctor to receive a full assessment of your injury.

-Pain in the shoulder can be coming from a number of structures.
-To help determine the cause of pain, a therapist will perform an assessment.
 This usually consists of a subjective assessment where the patient is asked questions concerning the injury and their medical history, and an objective assessment where the therapist examines the injury.

 Shoulder assessment tests

 Observation - The therapist will examine the shoulder, looking for swelling, bruising, muscle wasting, postural issues etc. It is important that the injured side is compared to the unaffected side at all times.

 Palpation - The therapist will feel all around the shoulder, asking if there are any painful points and also feeling for muscular tightness and changes in skin temperature.

 Range of motion - The therapist will test the range of motion at the shoulder, both actively (the patient moves themselves) and passively (the therapist moves the arm and the patient relaxes).
 This should always be compared to the uninjured side for what is normal for each individual

 Resisted muscle tests - The therapist will ask you to move your shoulder against resistance (usually provided by them pushing against you).
 Weakness compared to the uninjured side or pain during shoulder rotation or abduction indicates a rotator cuff injury.

 Rotator cuff injury symptoms can be reproduced for the purpose of diagnosis through a range of tests: